darktable-org/dtdocs/content/special-topics/color-management/color-dimensions.md

 ---

-# Color dimensions and gamut
+# color dimensions and gamut

 The gamut is the volume of colors that a certain color space can encompass and encode.
 It is important to note that, once converted to perceptual spaces, the gamut of any RGB space is not uniform along hues.